 Founding Member of CASSOC

-By tradition, 11th C mercenary soldiers from Ireland, they were
+distant past.
+By tradition, 11th C mercenary soldiers from Ireland,

-granted Lands in Ross by a grateful King after assisting him in
+they were granted Lands in Ross by a grateful King after assisting

 From documentary evidence, they were well established by the middle of the 14th C on the north shore of the Cromarty Firth in the area known as Ferindonald (Donald's land) after their legendary first chief.
 From this narrow base comprising the modern parishes of Kiltearn and Alness they gradually spread their sphere of influence northwards and eastwards into the fertile plain of Easter Ross.

 Initially, they held land as vassals of the powerful Earls of Ross but on the forfeiture of that earldom, directly from the Crown.
 In general a law abiding and peaceful clan, nevertheless when needs arose they stoutly defended their interests against more powerful neighbours.